|

 stock Land Rover tubing from the air filter will not fit

+this carb.
 The B series were manual choke and were standard fitment in Chevy

 trucks.
 The BC series is the same carb but equipped with